The Pinball Arcade: Wii U

 Despite being released on April 21, 2016, the game was intended for release within the system's launch window.
 When it was unveiled to the public, the game used the Wii U GamePad to display the HUD on its screen.
 This version was fraught with delays, pushing the game back to dates which included December 2012 and September 2013.
 The game was finally released in early 2016 release, though it lacked any additional features such as the aforementioned HUD option.

 Nintendo Switch

 The Nintendo Switch version was announced on December 23, 2017, to popular demand.
 While the game was released as intended on April 6, 2018, it was removed from the North American Nintendo eShop that same day due to issues regarding at least one license.
 It was reintroduced to the Nintendo eShop on May 11, 2018, lacking all Williams/Bally content and included only 36 tables in DLC packs.

-This version of the game included various features that were implemented into Stern Pinball Arcade via updates; including leaderboards, touch screen controls, and a "TATE" (portrait) screen mode.
+This version of the game includes various features that were implemented into Stern Pinball Arcade via updates; including leaderboards, touch screen controls, and a "TATE" (portrait) screen mode.

-Planned or announced

-FarSight Studios announced on December 23, 2013, that a spin-off called Pinball After Dark was in development, as a way to combat the adult themes of certain tables without altering the main game's age rating.

-FarSight plans to add a Head-to-Head Mode and Oculus Rift support.

-Linux

-On December 24, 2013, FarSight announced that they have begun working on the Steam Linux version of The Pinball Arcade.